DiamondFoundry/slate/source/index.html.md

 **Videos**

-Links to videos are optionally accessible (using query string param 'extended' in v1 diamonds) and automatically included v2 diamond endpoints.
+Links to videos are optionally accessible using query string param 'extended' in the /api/v1/diamonds endpoint.
+They are nested by default in the /api/v2/diamonds endpoint.
+Not all diamonds have videos.

 For videos, the `url` key is a link to the mp3 file.
-See more info below.
+For more info view the individual endpoint documentation.

 ### HTTP Request